Leonard has 32 points, Spurs rout Grizzlies 111-82 in Game 1 - News 12 Now

-LaMarcus Aldridge had 20 points, and Tony Parker added 18 to help San Antonio win its ninth straight over Memphis in the postseason.
+Memphis was outscored by 34 points over the final three quarters in dropping its ninth straight postseason game to San Antonio.

+“It got ugly quick,” Memphis coach David Fizdale said.
+“They just got after us, they really got after us.
+They upped their pressure.”

 Marc Gasol had 32 points, but only seven in the second half as the Grizzlies fell behind by as many as 36 points.
-Mike Conley was the only other Grizzlies player in double figures, finishing with 13.
+Memphis point guard Mike Conley finished with 13 points, but did not score after making a layup with 8:40 remaining in the second quarter.

+San Antonio guard Danny Green had only two points, but blocked four shots and had a steal while primarily defending Conley.

+“It wasn’t just me,” Green said.
+“Patty (Mills) did a great job on him (and so did) Kawhi, Tony (Parker).
+We had different spurts on him, threw different looks at him.
+Try to wear him down a little bit.
+We have a lot of good defenders around here.”

 Memphis was without defensive lynchpin Tony Allen.
 He’s out indefinitely with a calf injury, and Leonard took advantage for his fourth career playoff game of 30-plus points.